Learn about the nursing care management of patients with fractures in this nursing study guide.

 - Displacement, angulation, or rotation of the fragments in a fracture of the arm or leg causes a deformity that is detectable when the limb is compared with the uninjured extremity.

-- There is actual shortening of the extremity because of the compression of the fractured bone.
+- There is an actual shortening of the extremity because of the compression of the fractured bone.

 - When the extremity is gently palpated, a crumbling sensation, called crepitus, can be felt.